Chau Ram County Park

 Devils Fork State Park

+Travel Tip: ARRIVE EARLY!
+If you are coming to enjoy a day on the lake, make sure you arrive by 9:30AM for the best chance of getting a parking space.
 The park is the only public access point for Lake Jocassee, a 7,500-acre reservoir lake.
 Boat ramps for public boat access to the lake; 20 lakeside villas; 59 standard sites for RV or tent camping; 25 tent camping sites; 1 boat-in campground; 2 picnic shelters; 2 playgrounds; 2 mile Bear Cove Trail; 1 mile Oconee Bell Nature Trail.
+Park store.

 High Falls County Park